Chapter 1: Draven

 Multiple servants milled about carrying trays of food, towels, and décor.
 I groaned quietly, realizing I had forgotten that tonight was one of Uriah’s parties for the “family.”
 Caspian’s ear twitched slightly, and he glanced at me.

 “You forgot, didn’t you?”
-I rolled my eyes.

 “Yeah, whatever,” I sniffed, then crossed the foyer and headed up the staircase to Uriah’s office.
 It was one of many doors lining the wall upstairs.
 His office, however, was the only one hidden behind a pair of arched mahogany doors centered between white roaring lion statues on either side.
 I raised my fist to knock but paused.
-I couldn’t help but hear Caspian’s words in the back of my mind.
+I couldn’t help but hear Caspian’s warning in the back of my mind.

-I’m not weak, I frowned, then rapped my knuckles against the wood.
+I’m not weak.
+I frowned, then rapped my knuckles against the wood.

 “What?”
 I knitted my eyebrows together and tilted my head.